 Egg Bhurji is the spiced Indian version of scrambled eggs.
 It is also called Anda Bhurji.
 Anda means egg in Hindi.

-It is a quick and easy recipe that can be served with dinner rolls or pav also called Bhurji Pav.
-Egg Bhurji is a popular breakfast option in India, especially in Mumbai, the place where I grew up.
+It is a quick and easy recipe that can be served with dinner rolls or pav, also called Bhurji Pav.
+Egg Bhurji is a popular breakfast option in India, especially in Mumbai, where I grew up.
 It is served along with toasted bread or pav.

-The Parsi dish Akoori or Akuri is very similar to Egg bhurji with some subtle differences.
-Akuri is filled with many condiments like ginger, garlic, pepper, onion and other spices that make it super hot.
-Akoori tends to be more moist with the eggs cooked a just a bit less than in the case of the bhurji.
+The Parsi dish Akoori or Akuri is very similar to Egg bhurji but has some subtle differences.
+Akuri is filled with many condiments like ginger, garlic, pepper, onion, and other spices that make it super hot.
+Akoori tends to be more moist, with the eggs cooked just a bit less than in the case of the bhurji.

-This authentic recipe of egg bhurji curry has the basic ingredients of onions, tomatoes, green chili’s and spices.
-You can also add other veggies like bell peppers, peas and mushrooms to make it more flavorful.
+This authentic recipe of egg bhurji curry has the basic ingredients of onions, tomatoes, green chili, and spices.
+You can also add other veggies like bell peppers, peas, and mushrooms to make it more flavorful.

 If you do not want to add too much spice, then just skip the green chili and red chili powder when making this Indian scrambled egg curry.